-Help from Home is also behind Microvolunteering Day, which is celebrated annually on the 15th of April.
-This can be a good occasion to test out offering some bite-sized actions, while leapfrogging on the publicity of a global campaign that's promoting micro volunteering.
+Microvolunteering Day is celebrated annually on April 15.
+This can be a good occasion to test out offering some bite-size actions, while leapfrogging on the publicity of a global campaign that is promoting micro-volunteering.

-In the meantime, get exploring.
-Find out what your current long-term volunteers think of the idea, and if they know others who'd be interested.
+In the meantime, find out what your current long-term volunteers think of the idea, and if they know others who'd be interested.
 Contact some of your former volunteers.
 Would they get involved again if they could take on something in smaller chunks?
-Speak to your programming teams to understand how micro volunteers could be deployed.
+Speak to your programming teams to understand how micro-volunteers could be deployed.
 Ask your board of directors or trustees for support and expertise.
-And look to other organizations in your geographic area or sector who are already deploying micro volunteers.
+And look to other organizations in your geographic area or sector who are already deploying micro-volunteers.
 What could you learn from them?

 NCVO: Microvolunteering might be small but it's got big potential by Kristen Stephenson (2015)